moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 root@trace1:~#
 ```

 The end of that previous block's output shows compiling the list of files accessed when the `cincauditor` user runs the profile in the same way we did for the `root` user, then a diff of the two files.
 Looking at that output, it's fairly obvious that the profile is trying to access the newly created files which are in a directory we made inaccessible to the `cincauditor` user (with `chmod 700 /tmp/foo`), and when we give cinc-auditor access to that directory with `chmod 750 /tmp/foo` the profile is able to check those files.
 A manufactured replication of the use case, but it does show that it's possible to use the output to accomplish the task.
 Whether chmod is the right way to give an least-privilege user access to the files is a question best left up to the implementor, their organization, and their auditors - the purpose of this exercise is to demonstrate the potential value of the strace debugger.

-## Parsing ebpftrace Output

-[Julia Evans](https://jvns.ca/) has [written](https://jvns.ca/blog/2018/02/05/rust-bcc/) [about](https://jvns.ca/blog/2017/04/07/xdp-bpf-tutorial/) [eBPF](https://jvns.ca/blog/2017/06/28/notes-on-bpf---ebpf/) too, and you should read those posts in addition to [Brendan Gregg's posts on eBPF](https://www.brendangregg.com/ebpf.html) to build your own understanding about this very complex set of tooling.

-Prior to considering it for this article, I'd heard of eBPF in platform observability contexts but hadn't dug into it much.
-With regard to single-process-and-child tracing I have not yet built a functional implementation.
-However, when considering the ability to build a baseline picture of system behavior and being able to surface potential issues, the performance impact of eBPF tooling is preferable to `strace` and its kin.

 ## Closing thoughts